zakasaleem35-jpg/CodeAlpha_FAQChatbot/README.md

 A university admissions FAQ chatbot that matches natural-language questions against a knowledge base using NLP preprocessing and similarity-based matching, served through a Streamlit chat interface.

-> **Note:** Uses sample/demo FAQ data created for this internship task.
-Not affiliated with or endorsed by any official institution.

 ---